 New York (Manhattan) Property Investing Strategies

-New York (Manhattan) property investing strategies for the residential condominium market are focused on the $1 million to $4 million price point.
+New York (Manhattan) property investing strategies for the residential condominium market are focused on the $1 million to $5 million price point.
 This segment represents the studio to 3 bedroom sizes which are most in demand.
 Anything larger than a 3 bedroom in Manhattan is a mansion by our standards.
-These are three strategies we use when recommending investment buys to our clients.
+The below are three strategies we use when recommending investment buys to our clients.

 New York Investing Strategy #1: Full service condo in high demand building

 When the investment objective is rental income, a full service, high demand building is important.
 This is because tenants are attracted to the amenities which command a price premium relative to buildings with no amenities.

 The Hudson Square two-bedroom condo pictured above, at $3 million in the 110 Charlton building, suits this criterion because it is a full service building with low rental inventory.
 This means strong demand from renters who are attracted to the luxury amenities and also to the location.
 The building is steps away from Google and Disney headquarters.
 A Trader Joe’s grocery store is 2 blocks away.
 We rented the unit at $8,500 two years ago, and are now asking $13,995.

 Weimin’s article, How to buy Manhattan property to rent out as diversification strategy

 New York Investing Strategy #2: Ultra luxury building for above market appreciation